Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ChangeBasemap/README.md

 1. Create an `Map` object.
 2. Set the map to the `MapView` object.
-3. Choose a new basemap type and set it on the map.
+3. Choose a new BasemapStyle type and set it on the map.

 ## Relevant API
 * Map
-* Basemap
+* BasemapStyle
 * MapView

 ## Tags